What is the Fourier Transform of a Spatial Point Process?: Covariance of bilinear spectral estimators

+If we compare the developments of the previous sections to that of spectral analysis, it would seem that we are in a good position to estimate the spectrum, especially as we can assume the spectral deviation function $\widetilde{f}(\freq)$ is smooth.
+The smoothness of $\widetilde{f}(\freq)$ follows from the decay of $\widetilde{\rho}(z)$.
+Simple Fourier theory stipulates that the decay of $\widetilde{\rho}(z)$ yields the smoothness of $\widetilde{f}(\freq)$.
+From a mean-square error perspective on estimating the spectrum, to understand how to smooth the periodogram away from zero wavenumber, and to do so we need to further study the variance and covariance of direct spectral estimators.

-Before determining how to do bilinear estimation of the spectral density let us determine the second order properties of spectral estimators.
+Our main concern is : \textbf{1)} Is the variance finite? \textbf{2)} Can we find a grid of wavenumbers so that the estimated spectrum is uncorrelated at these points?
+To be able to answer such questions we must study what the variance and covariance of the DFT is.
+Let us determine the second order properties of spectral estimators.
 Core to our understanding of smoothing will be the variance and covariance of the tapered functions.
 This will be established in the following theorem.
 For brevity define

 With this notation we have